Do you want to know how to self-publish a book or an ebook?

 After that process, it’s time to leave your keyboard.

-Now start doing a few days of reading, research, and learning about self-publishing and getting your book available for sale.
+Now start doing a few days of reading, researching, and learning about self-publishing and getting your book available for sale.

 Three principal self-publishing services provide their services for free.
 You can also choose to use other providers that offer to publish for a modest cost.